thingwave/go-sigml/README.md

 Golang module for Signaling Media Language (SigML)

 ## Introduction

-## Format
 SigML is to error messages and events what SenML is for sensor data.
 SigML can express events, errors and alerts.
 And even embedd SenML data.

+## Format
+SigML is based on JSON and tries to use the same name and notatons as SenML, where possible.

 ## Fields

 ### bn
 This is the Base name from SenML.
 ### bt
-This is the Base time fro SenML, expressed as seconds from 1970-0101 00:00 (UNIX epoch).
+This is the Base time from SenML, expressed as seconds from 1970-0101 00:00 (UNIX epoch).
 ### bver
 This is the Base version from SenML.
+Set to 1 for now.

 ### x
 x stands for eXception and is used for indicating exceptions upstream.